Database Guidelines 3. Title

 3.2.1.
 If the release is an album with no obvious title, and there is no explicit evidence of it being untitled or given a title externally, use the artist's name as the title (in other words, assume it is eponymous or self-titled).

-3.2.2.
+3.2.2.a.
 If the release is a single or EP, and there are track titles, use the main track title as the title for the release.
 Do not add two or more track titles as the release title unless there is proof it was referred to on its release as this by the record label / artist.

 3.2.3.
-If there is good evidence of an external title being given to the release, use that title with an explanation in the notes as to its source.
+If there is good evidence of an external title being given to the release, use that title with an explanation in the release notes as to its source.

 3.2.4.
 If there is no track information, or other source of a title, or if other sources point to the release being untitled, use Untitled.